-- When should a function catch an exception?
+- ♦ When should a function catch an exception?
 When it knows what to do with it.
 When it has the sufficient information to recover from it. - ♦ Should a catch block fully recover from an error?
 If possible.
-But sometimes the best that can be done are some cleanup and a rethrow. - ♦ A constructor should throw an exception when it meets an error. - ♦ What should a composed object do when its member object throws an exception at its construction?
-Nothing. class Composed { If after successful construction of m\obj1, private: the constructor of m\obj2 fails and throws Ingredient1 m\obj1; an exception, the composed object is not Ingredient2 m\obj2; int \m\data; fully constructed and the destructor of m\obj1 is called.
-(Note: the dtor ~Composed() will not be invoked.
-Composed::Composed(int size):m\obj1(), m\obj2() { However, m\data m\data = new int[size]; was not allocated.)
+But sometimes the best that can be done are some cleanup and a rethrow. - ♦ A constructor should throw an exception when it meets an error. - \ What should a composed object do when its member object throws an exception at its construction?
+Nothing. class Composed { If after successful construction of m\obj1, ... private: the constructor of m obj2 fails and throws Ingredient1 m obj1; an exception, the composed object is not Ingredient2 m\obj2; fully constructed and the destructor of m obj1 int \m data: }; is called.
+(Note: m data was not allocated and the dtor Composed::Composed(int size):m\obj1(), m\obj2() { ~Composed() will m data = new int[size];